bradallenfisher/dmd-course-materials/projects/ritual.md

 # Project Plan

 - Discover
-  - Rip the brief
-    - Establish Context: What are the options?
+  - What are the options?
   - Topics clusters
-    - Inspiration
+    - Find Inspiration
   - Primary Research (Field)
     - Immerse and Observe
     - Interview